ChemSpace-LLC/Freedom_Space_3/README.md

 This repository contains data and tools used in the **Freedom 3** paper to evaluate chemical diversity, enumerate compounds, assess synthetic accessibility, and analyze physicochemical properties.

+## Freedom Space 3.0 availability
+The Freedom Space 3.0 (as well as the newer version 4.0) is available in the enumerated format (5B compounds) as well as synthon-based format (9B compounds) free of charge through Chemspace.
+Please contact cs_sales@chem-space.com to request the access credentials.

+The enumerated space can be downloaded via FTP, the synthon files are quite small and distributed directly through email.

 ##  Structure

 ```